kamranvat/gpt-seminar/report/report.md

 # REPORT
-Our implementation demonstrates the evolution of natural language processing techniques, from simple statistical methods to more sophisticated neural approaches.
-The code is structured modularly, with separate implementations for BPE tokenization, classical n-gram models, and neural n-gram networks.
+This report describes our implementation of the four milestone tasks in the "Building GPT from Scratch" seminar, from simple statistical methods to more sophisticated neural approaches.
+The code is structured modularly, with separate implementations for BPE tokenization, classical n-gram models, neural n-gram networks, and GPT models, and this report describes both the functionality and the results of the respective parts of the implementation.

 ## Task 0: Text Analysis
-To get an overview of the data, we implemented both Unix-style commands and Python equivalents for analyzing the initial Shakespeare corpus.
-The analysis revealed the fundamental characteristics of the text that would inform our subsequent modeling decisions.
+To get an overview of the data, we implemented both Unix-style commands and Python equivalents for analyzing the initial Shakespeare corpus, as shown below.

 ### 0.1 Space-based Tokenization
-The initial corpus analysis was performed using space-based tokenization to understand word frequency distributions.
-We implemented both shell-style and Python approaches:
+The initial corpus analysis was performed using space-based tokenization to understand word frequency distributions:

 Bash command:
 ```bash